 A floating bus stop will be located at the corner of Ramsey Avenue and Cameron Street.
-Separated bicycle lanes are provided on the north and south sides of Cameron Street proximate to the Site.
-The provision of these bicycle lanes in this location is a significant step toward implementing the Central Green Loop in Silver Spring, as envisioned by the Silver Spring Downtown and Adjacent Communities Plan.
+A separated bicycle lane is provided along the Property's Cameron Street frontage.
+The provision of the bicycle lane in this location is a step toward implementing the Central Green Loop in Silver Spring, as envisioned by the Silver Spring Downtown and Adjacent Communities Plan.
 Streetscapes on all frontages will be enhanced per the Silver Spring Downtown and Adjacent Communities Plan Design Guideline.
 Facilities for commercial and residential loading and the parking garage access for both uses are from Ramsey Avenue.
 A three-bay loading dock is provided, with one space designed to accommodate a tractor-trailer truck and two spaces sized to accommodate standard box trucks.
-The internal parking structure occupies the remainder of the building base provides dedicated parking for the commercial use on its lower levels and reserves upper-level spaces to serve the residential use.
+The internal parking structure occupies the remainder of the building base.
+It provides dedicated parking for the commercial use on its lower levels and reserves upper-level spaces to serve the residential use.